verbosemode/netcliparsers/README.rst

 * PyPi if the topics above are implemented
 * Use Sphinx/autodoc for generating documentation under docs/
+* Move some parser building blocks for IP addresses and prefixes to a separate file to make them reusable

 How to contribute
 -----------------

+* A parser should parse CLI output from top to bottom, excluding the command prompt
+* Parsers should be as strict as possible to ensure they fail instead of returing data that can not be trusted
+* However it is ok to use SkipTo for example during development of a new parser or to skip irrelevant output
 * Code should follow PEP8
 * If you add CLI output to the tests (netcliparsers/tests/data), make sure you are sanitizing the output to not leak any data of your network equipment.